Welding Services at AjaxAn essential manufacturing capability.

 - Inert gas eliminates spatter and slag, resulting in clean, cosmetic welds

 - No consumable elements to cause work stoppage

-- Produces strong, high-quality welds that meet strict structural or code requirements
+- Produces strong, high-quality workpieces that meet strict requirements

 - Can be used on a wide variety of metals

 - Ideal for projects that require extreme precision